---

 ## Abstract

-This TIP extends the `key_authorization` payload with an optional `nonce: bytes32` field.
-The protocol includes the nonce in the signing hash and enforces per-account uniqueness so a nonce can be consumed at most once.
-The nonce value itself is otherwise opaque to the protocol.
+This TIP extends the `key_authorization` payload with an optional `witness: bytes32` field.
+The protocol includes the witness in the signing hash and emits it when the key authorization is registered, but does not consume it on the happy path.
 Applications use the field to bind a single signature to an arbitrary context — most commonly a server-issued challenge — so a user can authorize an access key and prove identity to an application in one signature.
-The same field doubles as a revocation handle for previously signed but not-yet-submitted authorizations.
+The same field doubles as a revocation handle for previously signed but not-yet-submitted authorizations: an account can manually burn the witness before the authorization lands onchain.

 ## Motivation